 See my work Here

 The world premiere full production of my revised and expanded play, "City Jail," took place over Veterans' Day Weekend, November 11, 12 and 13, 2022 at the Abbey Theater of Dublin, Ohio, 5600 Post Rd, Dublin, OH 43017.
-I think it was a resounding success!
+I am told it was a resounding success (I thought so too)!

 Performance was directed by Joe Bishara and the assembled cast was superb!